unital/tempe/docs/source/user_guide/tutorial.rst

 but is not ideal for general interfaces: in particular it is available in just one size.

-For more better text rendering, Tempe currently can use bitmap fonts of the format produced by Peter Hinch's
+For better text rendering, Tempe currently can use bitmap fonts of the format produced by Peter Hinch's
 `font_to_py script <https://github.com/peterhinch/micropython-font-to-py>`_,
 or AntiRez's `microfont library <https://github.com/antirez/microfont>`_,